finbourne/lusid-scheduler-sdk-python-preview/sdk/docs/ImagesApi.md

 # **upload_image**
 > UploadImageInstructions upload_image(upload_image_request)

-[EXPERIMENTAL] UploadImage: Uploads an image to be used for Scheduler jobs
+[EXPERIMENTAL] UploadImage: Upload a Docker Image used for Scheduler jobs

 Every image must have at least one tag.
 Note: your image will not be available until the returned Docker commands are executed.